 Scheme Brief description New/ existing Bid Gross savings (FYE) Rol Rationale for transformational funding Community beds and intensive at home care The scheme aims to right size the community capacity - both home based services and community beds - in Greater Nottingham to enable delays to discharge from NUH due to waits for community/home packages to be minimised Existing: pump primes delivery £529k £1,500k 1:3 The transformation funding provides an opportunity to design and implement the new clinical model alongside current bed capacity.
 This removes the risk of negatively impacting flow.
 Work is on-going with system partners to confirm the clinical model.
 A fully developed proposal will be completed by mid-July with proof of concept implementation to commence in September 2019.
-End of life system that is co-ordinated and personalised through care plan discussion. and pump plan primes 1:5 Enables project benefits to be accelerated due to appointment of dedicated staff to educate and train GPs and practice staff.
+End of life Development of an end of life care system that is co-ordinated and personalised through care plan discussion.
+Existing: pump primes delivery £128k £698k 1:5 Enables project benefits to be accelerated due to appointment of dedicated staff to educate and train GPs and practice staff.
 Assuming successful recruitment, implementation would take place from September 2019.
-High Intensity Users £440k 1:4 Enables earlier implementation of model in year across GN and therefore earlier impact on NEL activity.
+High Intensity Users The project aims to develop a service to identify and case manage high intensity service users attending ED Existing: pump primes delivery £103k £440k 1:4 Enables earlier implementation of model in year across GN and therefore earlier impact on NEL activity.
 Implementation is planned for 1.9.19.
 Let's Live Well in South Notts Provides integrated social prescribing service for the population of South Notts.
 New £131k £247k 1:1.88 Supports roll out of service across GN, building on vanguard work in Rushcliffe.
 Full implementation is planned from 1.10.19 Primary Care Psychologi cal Medicine Service for people with complex persistent physical symptoms (PPS) which includes people with Complex Long Term Conditions and Medically Unexplained Symptoms New £407k £833k 1:2 Supports roll out of service across South Notts, building on vanguard work in Rushcliffe.
 The scheme significantly improves the quality of life of the patients seen within the service.
 There are impacts on the use of other services such as primary care, but these do not generate a financial saving.
 Full implementation is planned for 1.9.19.
-Total • £1.3m £3.7m ·
+Total £1.3m £3.7m